Below is a list of selected projects that illustrate a wide range of Clemson University collaborations already underway in the Caribbean Region.

 Professor Cameron Bushnell in the Department of English traveled to Dominica as part of her work with race and ethnicity.

 Professor Saara DeWalt in the Department of Biological Sciences has a long-term research project examining forest dynamics on the island of Dominica.
-She is working with the International Institute of Tropical Forestry in Puerto Rico to develop a Caribbean-wide forest monitoring network.
+She is working with Skip Van Bloem in the Baruch Institute of Coastal Ecology and Forest Science and Stefanie Whitmire in the Department of Biological Sciences to investigate the carbon footprint of recent hurricanes in tropical forests in the Caribbean She is working with the International Institute of Tropical Forestry in Puerto Rico to develop a Caribbean-wide forest monitoring network.
 She also works in various locations in the Caribbean (Puerto Rico, Dominica, Trinidad) to study a weed that is native to the Caribbean but was introduced to and has become a problem in various other tropical areas, including Hawaii.

 Professor Andrea Feeser in the Department of Art worked in Haiti on the project, Training Tomorrow’s Trainers: Cultivating and Dyeing with Indigo in Jérémie and Abricots, Haiti for Cultural and Economic Empowerment.